US election: Climate crisis struggles to influence voters | DW | 30.10.2020

 "Because of COVID-19, people may realize that together, individual actions can make a difference, and governments can mobilize quickly to address a global problem," she said.

-However, given the discord in mobilization efforts on both COVID-19 and the climate crisis, it remains to be seen whether a divided America will be able to address either of these crises post-election as a united front.
+However, given the discord in mobilization efforts on both COVID-19 and the climate crisis, it remains to be seen whether a divided America will be able to unite to address either of these crises post-election.

 As the US faces wildfires and storms, climate change remains one of the most divisive topics among voters.
 Yet despite the high stakes, so far, it has played a minor role in the upcoming election.